 The antifungal properties of the oil may work against the formation of dandruff on your scalp.
 Some research does highlight the oil’s antifungal activity (3).
 However, whether the oil can also help treat dandruff is yet to be studied and understood.

 3. May Soothe Sunburns

 Anecdotal evidence suggests that eucalyptus oil may help soothe sunburns.
 The oil may calm the affected region.
-Its anti-inflammatory properties may also help reduce skin redness.
+Its anti-inflammatory properties may also help reduce skin redness and act as a great moisturizer as well.
 However, more research is warranted in this regard.

-You may use eucalyptus essential oil for healing wounds on the skin.
+You may use eucalyptus essential oil for its healing properties to heal wounds on the skin.
 It may help accelerate the healing process.
 One rat study suggests that eucalyptus oil may enhance the wound healing activity (4).